 After the completion of this campaign, I had the pleasure of contacting Kellie Brace, Nutrition Program Coordinator at The Hastings and Prince Edward Learning Foundation to learn how the funding from the Toonies for Tummies campaign has directly impacted their local community.

 "The partnership between The Grocery Foundation and the Ontario Student Nutrition Program Network has benefited schools offering breakfast, snack and/or lunch programs across the province.
 In the South East Region we are incredibly grateful for this support.
 In addition to their voucher program and financial contribution, The Grocery Foundation also facilitates the province wide "Toonies for Tummies" campaign.Student Nutrition Programs in our region provided 2,491,743 meals and snacks last year.
 The school staff, volunteers, and our Food and Logistics Coordinator do an absolutely fabulous job of purchasing the food needed to prepare these meals and snacks on a shoe-string budget.
 The funds received from "Toonies for Tummies" help ensure that schools have funds needed to provide healthy and nutritious food options every day throughout the school year.
 Funds collected through this campaign are returned to the communities that made the contributions.
 It is our experience that when fundraising revenue stays local, there is a great likelihood of giving.
 "Toonies for Tummies" is a great example as the funds collected support the donors' families, friends and neighbours.
 In addition to adding funds into our programs, the "Toonies for Tummies" campaign helps us to spread the word about the benefits of student nutrition programs and reminds our communities that these programs are offered in their local schools.
 Increasing awareness allows us to build local capacity for the sustainability of the programs.Last year $31,450 was returned to the South East Region from the "Toonies for Tummies" campaign.
 This is a significant contribution and on behalf of students, staff, and volunteers connected to Food for Thought (Lanark County), Food for Learning (Hastings and Prince Edward counties) and The Food Sharing Project (Lennox and Addington and Frontenac counties), we send a huge THANK YOU to The Grocery Foundation."All rights reserved on photographs and written content Createwithmom © 2010 - 2017.
 Please Ask First Disclosure: For reviews and/or sponsored posts on this site I may have received special perks as part of my affiliation.
-Please note that all opinions and thoughts expressed our my own.
+Please note that all opinions and thoughts expressed are my own.